FintrySham/fintrysham.github.io/data-deletion.md

 ## Overview

-E-Bikes Florence di John Shields respects your right to privacy and control over your personal data.
-This policy explains how to request deletion of your data and what happens when you do.
+E-Bikes Florence di John Shields respects your right to control your personal data.
+As a tour operator connecting with Instagram creators to promote Florence tourism, we understand the importance of data privacy.
+This policy explains how to request deletion of your data from our Creator Platform.

+## Our Commitment

+As a local Florence business, we:
+- Comply with GDPR and Italian privacy law
+- Respect content creators' rights
+- Handle tour participant data responsibly
+- Support transparent data practices

 ## How to Request Data Deletion

-You can request deletion of your data in the following ways:

-### 1. Through the App
-- Go to Settings → Privacy → Delete My Data
-- Confirm your identity
-- Submit deletion request

-### 2. Via Email
+### Primary Method: Email

-Send a request to: **ebikesflorence@gmail.com**
+Send your deletion request to: **ebikesflorence@gmail.com**

 Include:
+- Your name
-- Your account email address
+- Email address associated with your account
-- Your username
+- Instagram username (if you're a connected creator)
 - Statement: "I request deletion of my personal data"

+We will:
+1. Acknowledge receipt within 24 hours
+2. Verify your identity for security
+3. Complete deletion within 30 days
+4. Send confirmation when complete

-### 3. For Instagram-Connected Accounts
+### For Instagram-Connected Creators

-- You can also revoke access through Instagram:
+You can also disconnect our app through Instagram:
+1. Go to Instagram Settings
-  - Instagram Settings → Apps and Websites → Remove our App
+2. Select Apps and Websites
+3. Find E-Bikes Florence Creator Platform
+4. Select Remove

-- This triggers our deletion process automatically
+This automatically triggers our deletion process for Instagram-related data.

-## What Data We Delete
+## What We Delete

-When you request deletion, we remove:

-### Immediately Deleted (within 24 hours)
+### Immediately Deleted (within 30 days)
-- Profile information (name, email, photo)
+- Your account information (name, email, phone)
-- User-generated content (reviews, photos, comments)
-- Preferences and settings
-- Search history
-- Location history
-- App usage data
-- Instagram connection data
+- Instagram connection data and tokens

-### Retained for Legal Compliance (up to 7 years)
-- Transaction records (for tax purposes)
+- Creator program participation records
+- Your preferences and app settings
+- Links to your Instagram content
+- Performance metrics from our app

+### What We Must Keep (Legal Requirements)

+As an Italian business, we must retain certain records:

+**For 10 Years (Italian Tax Law):**
+- Tour booking invoices
-- Commission payment records
+- Payment records
-- Legal dispute documentation
+- VAT documentation
-- Security incident logs
+- Creator reward payments

+**For 5 Years (Italian Civil Code):**
+- Tour participation waivers
+- Insurance claims (if any)
+- Business correspondence related to services

 ### Anonymized Data

-- Analytics data is anonymized and retained
+We may keep anonymized data for:
+- Tourism impact studies
+- Tour route improvements
-- Aggregate statistics with no personal identifiers
+- General Florence tourism statistics

-## Deletion Timeline

-- **Acknowledgment:** Within 24 hours
-- **Verification:** 1-3 business days
-- **Deletion Process:** Within 30 days
-- **Confirmation:** Email sent when complete
+This data cannot be linked back to you.

-## Instagram Data
+## Creator Content

+### Your Instagram Posts
+- We only store links to your public posts
-When you disconnect Instagram or request deletion:
+- When you request deletion, we remove all stored links
+- Your actual Instagram content remains under your control
-- We delete all Instagram access tokens immediately
+- We cannot delete content from Instagram (only you can)
-- Cached Instagram data removed within 24 hours
-- We notify Meta of the disconnection
-- You can verify removal in Instagram Settings

-## Professional Account Deletion

-For Professional accounts, additional steps apply:
-- Pending transactions will be completed
-- After final processing, data deleted
-- Content attribution may be anonymized
+### Featured Content
+- If we've featured your content, we'll remove it from our platforms
+- Printed materials may take longer to update
+- We'll note your content should no longer be used

+## Special Considerations for Creators

+### Active Rewards
+If you have pending creator rewards:
+- We'll process any earned rewards before deletion
-- Tax records retained per legal requirements
+- Payment information retained only for legal compliance

-## Data Portability

-Before deletion, you can request a copy of your data:
-- Email **ebikesflorence@gmail.com**
+- You'll receive a final statement

+### Content Attribution
+- We'll remove your name from our creator list
-- We'll provide data in JSON format
+- Analytics data will be anonymized
-- Delivered within 30 days

-## Exceptions to Deletion

-We may retain certain data when:
-- Required by law
-- Necessary for legal claims
-- Fraud prevention
-- Security purposes
-- Completing pending transactions

-## Backup Systems

-- Data in backups deleted within 90 days
-- Backups are encrypted and access-controlled
-- Deletion logs maintained for compliance
+- Your tour history will be deleted

 ## Verification Process

-To protect your privacy, we verify identity before deletion:
+To protect your privacy, we verify identity through:
-- Email verification
+- Email confirmation to your registered address
-- Account credentials
+- Request details matching our records
-- Additional verification if suspicious activity
+- Additional verification if suspicious activity detected

+## Timeline

+1. **Request Received**: Immediate
+2. **Acknowledgment**: Within 24 hours
+3. **Verification**: 1-3 business days
+4. **Deletion Process**: Within 30 days
+5. **Confirmation**: Sent when complete

 ## Effects of Deletion

 After deletion:
-- Cannot recover your account
-- Cannot access previous content
-- Must create new account to use service
-- Professional account history lost
-- Transaction history removed

-## Third-Party Services

-We request deletion from integrated services:
-- Instagram/Meta platforms
-- Payment processors
-- Analytics providers
-- Cloud storage services

-Note: Third parties have their own deletion timelines.

-## Withdrawal of Deletion Request

-You can cancel a deletion request:
-- Within 7 days of request
-- Email **ebikesflorence@gmail.com**
-- Must verify identity

-## Children's Data

-For users under 18:
-- Parent/guardian can request deletion
-- Expedited processing (within 72 hours)
-- Additional verification may be required

-## Your Rights

-Under applicable laws (GDPR, CCPA), you have the right to:
-- Request deletion ("right to be forgotten")
-- Know what data we have
-- Correct inaccurate data
-- Object to processing
-- Data portability
+- You cannot access your creator account
+- Creator rewards history is lost
+- You'll need to create a new account for future tours
+- We cannot recover deleted data

+However:
+- You can still book tours as a regular customer
+- Past tour participations remain valid
+- You can rejoin the creator program later

+## Your Rights Under GDPR

+As an EU business, we guarantee your rights to:
+- **Access**: Get a copy of your data
+- **Rectification**: Correct wrong information
+- **Erasure**: Delete your data (this policy)
+- **Restriction**: Limit processing
+- **Portability**: Export your data
+- **Objection**: Object to specific uses

+## Data Portability

+Before deletion, you can request your data in JSON format:
+- Email ebikesflorence@gmail.com
+- We'll prepare your data export
+- Delivered within 30 days

+## Complaints

+If you're unsatisfied with our response:

+**Primary Authority:**
+Garante per la protezione dei dati personali
+Piazza Venezia 11, 00187 Roma
+Website: www.garanteprivacy.it
+Email: protocollo@gpdp.it

+**Other Authorities:**
+- Your local EU Data Protection Authority
+- For UK residents: Information Commissioner's Office
+- For California residents: California Attorney General

 ## Contact Information

-**For deletion requests:**
-Email: ebikesflorence@gmail.com

 **Data Protection Contact:**
 John Shields
+E-Bikes Florence di John Shields
+Via San Gallo, 97R
+Firenze, Toscana, 50129, Italy

 Email: ebikesflorence@gmail.com
 Phone: +39 344 345 5320
+VAT: IT01915530479

-**Response time:** Within 30 days
+**Response Time:** Within 30 days (45 days for complex requests)

-## Complaints

-If you're unsatisfied with our handling:

-**Italian Users:** Garante per la protezione dei dati personali
-**EU Users:** Contact your local Data Protection Authority
-**UK Users:** Information Commissioner's Office (ICO)
-**California Users:** California Attorney General

-## Compliance Certifications

-E-Bikes Florence di John Shields complies with:
-- GDPR (General Data Protection Regulation)
-- Italian Privacy Law (Codice Privacy)
-- CCPA (California Consumer Privacy Act)
-- Instagram Platform Policy
-- Apple App Store Guidelines
-- Google Play Store Policies

 ## Updates to This Policy

-We may update this policy.
-Changes will be:
+We may update this policy for:
-- Posted in the app
-- Sent via email for material changes
+- Legal requirement changes
-- Effective after 30-day notice period
+- Service improvements
+- Creator program updates

+Changes will be posted on our website and app.

 ---

-**Document Version:** 1.0
+**Document Version:** 1.1
 **Policy Identifier:** EBF-DELETION-2025-001

 © 2025 E-Bikes Florence di John Shields.
 All rights reserved.